ArnoStrouwen/ReservoirComputing.jl/docs/src/index.md

     * Maass W, Natschläger T, Markram H: Real-time computing without stable states: a new framework for neural computation based on perturbations.
     * Lukoševičius, Mantas: A practical guide to applying echo state networks."
 Neural networks: Tricks of the trade.
     * Lukoševičius, Mantas, and Herbert Jaeger: Reservoir computing approaches to recurrent neural network training.

+!!! info "Performance tip"
+    For faster computations on the CPU it is suggested to add `using MKL` to the script.
+For sake of clarity this library will not be indicated under every example in the documentation.

 ## Installation
 ReservoirComputing.jl is registered in the General Julia Registry, so the installation of the package follows the usual procedure:
 ```julia